Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 +++ Mid-Range PCs
-For those with mid-range hardware, you can use [nnedi3-nns128-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns128-win8x4.hook).
+If you have mid-range hardware, you can use [nnedi3-nns128-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns128-win8x4.hook).

 Download the shader file and place it in your `shaders` folder.